brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 Actually, this lookup table isn't at a fixed location, but rather a 16-bit pointer to the lookup table is stored at the fixed location 0x00000014 in ROM.
 This is explained in section 2.8.3 of the RP2040 datasheet.
-In summary: you can call a function in the RP2040 ROM only after you've resolved it's address in a lookup table using it's two-character code.
+In summary: you can call a function in the RP2040 ROM only after you've resolved its address in a lookup table using its two-character code.

 ## Aside: 16-bit Reads Via SWD